Local Escapes

 Imagine the most luxurious hotel you've ever stayed in—then times that by 10.
 Crown Towers at Crown Sydney is Sydney's first "six-star" hotel, and you'll feel it from the moment you step into the lobby.

-Beneath an enormous six-storey crystal chandelier custom-made by Preciosa Lighting are sweeping white marble columns made from hand-picked stone sourced from Italy, Greece, China, and Turkey.
-Upstairs, the hotel's 327 guest rooms and premium villas have postcard views across the city—this is also Sydney's tallest hotel, after all.
+Beneath an enormous six-storey crystal chandelier are sweeping white marble columns sourced from Italy, Greece, China, and Turkey.
+The hotel's 327 guest rooms and premium villas have postcard views across the city—this is Sydney's tallest hotel, after all.
+Each room is fitted with a custom-made tub, bespoke fittings from Apaiser and Hansgrohe, and Nero Marquina marble floors.

 Why we love it: It comes with a special-occasions-only price tag, but Crown Towers has set a new standard of luxury for Sydney.
-This is the crème de la crème.

 Book with Booking.com